jacobhyphenated/MarchMadnessGenerator/README.md

 1. Using a command line program, go to the cloned directory
 1. run `python generateBracket.py`

+### Output Format
+By default the script will print the random winners of each round in the console.
+You can also choose a different output format by running `python generateBracket.py -o json`.
+The currently available output options are:
+* `print` - the default, prints text into the console
+* `json` - creates a json object structure mapping rounds to an array of winners
+* `json-region` - further nests the json object with by mapping the region of each winning team within each round

 ### How does it work?
 The starting point is the data that drives the Five Thirty Eight March Madness Predictions.
 This is available as a csv file from their website.
 A copy of that data is included in this project.